Tutorial

 • 360-degree spin views β€” let customers inspect products from every angle

-• AI-generated product animations β€” an emerging trend using AI to animate still product photos
+• AI-generated product animations β€” an emerging trend using AI to animate still product photos (try our AI Product Video tool)

 • Pinch-to-zoom with high-res detail shots β€” especially critical for texture-heavy products